rajaneesh80/Issue-Tracker-web-app/README.md

     * When an issue is edited, the issue is saved is updated in the database and the page is redirected to 'My Issues' page where the issue is displayed.
 (Passed)

-   * Issue is  displayed on 'All Issues'  and My Issue pages.

     Delete Issue:

     * When clicking on Delete button the issue is deleted from the database, and from the pages 'My Issues' and 'All Issues'.
 (Passed)